 And what does it feel like for you?

-Oh, yeah, for years.
-Years.
-So then I just kept taking whatever job I could get getting a new certification for each one.
-I did end up going back and finishing my music education degree, so I have a teaching certificate.
-And I will be teaching again in the fall.
+So then I just kept taking whatever job I could get and getting a new certification for each one.
+I did end up going back and finishing my music education degree, so I have a teaching certificate and I will be teaching again in the fall.
 But I’m happier with that arrangement than I was previously.

 What I ended up having to do was look at my skills differently, look at different ways that they can be used, that aren’t in the same path as I would have expected.
 Because with my Master’s in music composition for the screen, we expected at the end of that, when we had our internships, that some of that would turn into jobs, like at the studios out in LA.
 Those of us who worked at the studios, none of us got jobs.

 Those of us who worked directly with composers not expecting to get jobs, just wanting the experience of working with composers, most of them are still working with them now 12 years later, and I’m seeing their names in the credits.
 We expected that those of us with an internship at the studios would turn into like a studio internship job, because you’re already in the door, and that’s where the jobs are.
 But that’s not how it works at all.